LymarMaryna/LymarMaryna/README.md

 ### Hi there 👋

-Business-woman and mother of two daughters, who learned programming and realizes herself as a software developer.
+Mother of two daughters, who learned programming and realizes herself as a software developer.

 💬 Ask me about everything, you want.
 <!---